Deer Valley Petroglyph Preserve

-Archaeological history of the site
+Archaeological history

 In 1980, the US Army Corps of Engineers contracted the Museum of Northern Arizona to conduct an archaeological investigation prior to the construction of the Adobe Dam at the Hedgpeth Hills.
-The Museum of Northern Arizona and in a project directed by J. Simon Bruder conducted extensive fieldwork and they discovered a wide variety of features and artifacts.
+The Museum of Northern Arizona, in a project directed by J. Simon Bruder, conducted extensive fieldwork and discovered a wide variety of features and artifacts.
 Their fieldwork lasted three months and an archaeological report was published.
-Some significant findings include: approximately 1,571 petroglyphs on 579 boulders, ground stone and chipped stone quarries, cobble hammerstones, shells and bones, a single pithouse with 10 cooking pits and two trash deposits, a possible canal, agriculture evidence, several small stone masonry rooms, and a check dam.
-These findings along with excavation reports, maps, images, were published in the Digital Antiquity and then most recently posted in the Digital Archaeological Record.
+Some significant findings include: 1,571 petroglyphs on 579 boulders, ground stone and chipped stone quarries, cobble hammerstones, shells and bones, a single pithouse with 10 cooking pits and two trash deposits, a possible canal, agriculture evidence, several small stone masonry rooms, and a check dam.
+These findings along with excavation reports, maps, and images were originally published in the Digital Antiquity and then most recently posted in the Digital Archaeological Record.
 The site was listed on the National Register of Historic Places in 1984, and it was also listed with the Phoenix Points of Pride.

 Bruder concluded that there were 37 different types of design elements with 143 varieties present at the site.
-The majority of the designs were linear along with curvilinear abstractions.
+The majority of the designs were linear with some curvilinear abstractions.
 These designs were photographed, drawn, and later digitally documented which allows for close examination and research that continues today.

 The investigation ultimately concluded that the petroglyphs present relate to three archaeological traditions.
-These include the Western Archaic Tradition dating from about 5000 BC to 300 AD, the Hohokam tradition from 300 to 1450 AD, and the Patayan tradition from about 700-1550 AD.
-The artifacts present indicate that the site was primarily visited as people through the area on their way to settlements in the vicinity.
+These include the Western Archaic Tradition dating from about 5000 BC to 300 AD, the Hohokam tradition from 300 to 1450 AD, and the Patayan tradition from about 700–1550 AD.
+The artifacts present indicate that the site was primarily visited as people passed through the area on their way to settlements in the vicinity.
 People stopped here briefly to manufacture tools, perform rituals, and stay temporarily.

-The preserve was created via a partnership between the federal, state, county, and city levels.
-After this establishment and the archaeological excavations, the Adobe Dam was given the clearance to be built as its purpose was to be stop flooding from the Skunk Creek located nearby.
-Today, the dam, land, and building are all the property of the Flood Control District of Maricopa County while the actual site is operated by the School of Human Evolution and Social Change at Arizona State University.
+The preserve was created via a partnership between the federal, state, county, and city levels of government.
+After this establishment and the archaeological excavations, the Adobe Dam was given the clearance to be built as its purpose was to stop flooding from the Skunk Creek located nearby.
+Today, the dam, land, and building are all property of the Flood Control District of Maricopa County, while the actual site is operated by the School of Human Evolution and Social Change at Arizona State University.

 The petroglyphs

-The petroglyphs are the most famous finds of the excavation were dated to be made between 500 and 5,000 years old.
+The petroglyphs are the most famous finds of the excavation and were dated to be made between 500 and 5,000 years old.
 Rock art, such as these petroglyphs, is considered a meaningful social practice and provides extensive evidence of life and cultural values in the past.
 This is the only form of visual symbolism or mediums still left today as many other materials have perished with time.
-Because these petroglyphs are so visible throughout the site, they are frequently examined and studied still today.
-These petroglyphs were used for various religious and cultural practices primarily during the Hohokam Preclassic era ca. AD 700-1100 and likely ceased during the Hohokam Classic Period, ca. AD 1100–1450.
+Because these petroglyphs are so visible throughout the site, they continue to be frequently examined and studied.
+These petroglyphs were used for various religious and cultural practices primarily during the Hohokam Preclassic era c.
+700–1100 AD and likely ceased during the Hohokam Classic Period, c.
+1100–1450 AD.